Oedera squarrosa

 Oedera squarrosa ("Vierkant-perdekaroo") is a prickly shrublet belonging to the family Asteraceae.

 It is an abundant and common species in the southwestern Cape Provinces of South Africa (Namaqualand to Port Elizabeth).
-It is most commonly found in close proximity to the main mountain ranges, especially in rocky loamy or clayey soils.
+It is most commonly found near to the main mountain ranges, especially in rocky loamy or clayey soils.

 Description

 Oedera squarrosa is a small, erect shrublet (60cm high).
 The leaves are small (15mm x 7mm), ovate, glandular and down-curved, with thickened margins, and grow densely packed along the stems.
 On the younger stems, the leaves are usually in four ranks.
 Older stems often have a more imbricate arrangement.

 Tufts of a couple of yellow flowerheads appear at the tips of the branches in Spring and Summer.
 They are 10mm wide, with relatively short stalks (2-10mm).

 Related species

 Oedera squarrosa is closely related to Oedera genistifolia, another widespread species that is found on lower (usually north-facing) slopes of shale, sandstone or limestone.

 However, O. squarrosa has wider leaves (7 mm) that are more recurved or down-turned.